liquicode/liquicodejs/docs/external/testing-output.md

     √ should visit all elements of a folder recursively √ should visit only files when a pattern is supplied

-  830) System.StartContainer Tests
+  831) System.RunContainer Tests
-    √ should start and stop a container
+    √ should run and kill a container

   274 passing (2s)